 After publication of this AEFI user’s manual, the conclusion about MMR and autism have become disputed again (see Box 3).
 This shifting evidence calls into question the usefulness of introducing this step in the algorithm of AEFI.

 Box 3.
 MMR and autism risk in African American children.

-In 2004 the CDC published research demonstrating that there was no link between the vaccinated children’s risk of a subsequent diagnosis of autism and the age at which a child is vaccinated with MMRa.
-It has now been revealed through the testimony of one of the authors Dr. W. W. Thompson who turned whistle blower, that that the risk of autism among African American children vaccinated before the age of two years was 340% that of those vaccinated later.
+In 2004 the CDC published research demonstrating that there was no link between the vaccinated children’s risk of a subsequent diagnosis of autism and the age at which the child is vaccinated with MMRa.
+It has now been revealed through the testimony of one of the authors Dr. W. W. Thompson who turned whistle blower, that the risk of autism among African American children vaccinated before the age of two years was 340% that of those vaccinated later.
 However this data was deliberately removed from the analysis to arrive at the CDC’s proclaimed conclusion.
-CNN published the story of the CDC whistle-blowerb, and Thomson has now been granted whistleblower immunity by the Obama administrationc.
+CNN published the story of the CDC whistle-blowerb, and Thomson was granted whistleblower immunity by the Obama administration.c

 a.
 DeStefano F, Bhasin TK, Thompson WW, Yeargin-Allsopp M, Boyle C. Age at first measles-mumps-rubella vaccination in children with autism and school-matched control subjects: a population-based study in metropolitan Atlanta.
 Pediatrics.
 2004;113:259–66. doi: 10.1542/peds.113.2.259

 b.
 Goldschmidt D. Journal questions validity of autism and vaccine study [Internet].
 CNN.com.
 2014 Aug 28 [cited 2014 Sep 29].
 Available from: http://edition.cnn.com/2014/08/27/health/irpt-cdc-autism-vaccine-study